mariano-f-r/my-recipe-app/README.md

 This project is an open source web app with Python's Django backend.
 You can find the app [here]().
-Note: As today, it is being prepared for deployment and is not yet live.
+Note: As of today, it is being prepared for deployment and is not yet live.

 ## Contributing